Kongō Range

 The Kongō Range (金剛山地, Kongō Sanchi) is a mountain range on the borders of Nara and Osaka Prefectures on the island of Honshū in the southwest of central Japan.
 The range separates the Osaka Plain and the Nara Basin, and forms a natural place for the boundary between the prefectures.
 The primary mountain in the range is Mount Kongō, and is contained within the Kongō-Ikoma-Kisen Quasi-National Park.

+The sutra mounds of the Katsuragi 28 Shuku are scattered throughout the Kongō Range.

 Geography

 The Kongō Range is about 24 km long, from the Yamato River in the north to the Kino River in the south.
 East to West, it averages about 5 km wide.
 The mountains in the range are from 273.6 m to 1125 m in elevation.
 At Chihaya Pass, the ridgeline turns west and the Izumi Mountains begin at that point.
 They stretch along the border between Osaka and Wakayama Prefectures.